-10.3.4.1.
-If number of entries is less than forty (40) at a four-performance rodeo, less than fifty (50) entries at a five-performance rodeo, or less than sixty (60) at a sixperformance rodeo; the rodeo committee has the option, with Director approval, to make the barrel race or break-away roping two (2) gos.
-Rodeos with seven or more performances must have two go rounds unless by special Director approval.

-10.3.4.2.
-In instances where the number of entries exceeds the above, Directors discretion may be used to determine the number of go rounds based on the number of performances and added money.
+- 10.3.4.1.
+If number of entries is less than forty (40) at a four-performance rodeo, less than fifty (50) entries at a five-performance rodeo, or less than sixty (60) at a six-performance rodeo; the rodeo committee has the option, with Director approval, to make the barrel race or break-away roping two (2) gos.
+Rodeos with seven or more performances must have two go rounds unless by special Director approval. - 10.3.4.2.
+In instances where the number of entries exceeds the above, Directors discretion may be used to determine the number of go rounds based on the number of performances and added money. - 10.3.4.3.
+The 1st go round will be a random draw and the second go round will be run in reverse order of the 1st go round.
+The 3rd go round will be a random draw and the 4th go round will be run in reverse order of the 3rd go round, and so on.